The-Wafula/arduino-codes/README.md

 # arduino-codes
-numerous arduino codes i haave developed an used
+Numerous arduino codes i haave developed an used